SANdood/Aeon-HEM-v2/README.md

 Now reports as Aeon HEMv2+

 Plus version adds a secondary display that shows kWh, Watts, Amps and Volts per each leg, instead of the High/Low values.
-You can toggle back and forth between the displays, but the L1/L2 values are only monitored while viewing that page (they aren't tracked in the background like the High/Low values are).
+You can toggle back and forth between the displays, and all the values are continually tracked - even while they aren't displayed.

 WARNING
 =======